-While these new circumstances can be quite unpleasant, there are several strategies to make recovery as fun as possible.
-These tips have been put to the test by yours truly — I’ve gone through two rounds of being on crutches.
+While these new circumstances can be unpleasant, there are several strategies to make recovery as fun as possible.
+These tips have been put to the test—I’ve gone through two rounds of being on crutches.
 After having a miserable experience the first time around, I was committed to making the second one as seamless and enjoyable as possible.
 In the process, I’ve learned several tips that I hope will improve your crutching experience, too.

-When the doctor first delivers the news that you’ll be on crutches, it’s easy to get caught up in thinking about the volleyball game you can't play, the Zumba class you can't dance in, or the 5K you can't run.
+When the doctor first delivers the news that you’ll be on crutches, it’s easy to get caught up in thinking about the volleyball game you can’t play, the Zumba class you can’t dance in, or the 5K you can’t run.
 But it’s important to stay focused on a few practical questions that will be crucial to planning your time on crutches.
-Be sure to ask the doctor the following questions:
+Ask the doctor the following questions:

 - Will you be able to rest your injured limb on the ground?
 If so, can you use it for balance while walking?

 - How can you bathe?
 Can you stand in the shower, or do you need to use a bath tub?

 - Can you just use one crutch as a cane?
 If so, what’s the best way to walk with a cane?

 - What are the best ways to position your arms and maintain posture while using crutches?

 Once you have the rules of the game figured out, it’s time to prepare yourself for moving about the world on crutches.